spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/tutorials-and-howtos/how-to-create-custom-post-plugin.md

 {% info_block warningBox "Verification" %}

 1. Configure the Product entity in `spy_dynamic_entity_configuration`.
-For instructions, see [How to configure Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/configure-data-exchange-api.html).
+For instructions, see [Configure Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/configure-data-exchange-api.html).
-2. Send POST request to import product data.
-For instructions, see [How to send request in Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/sending-requests-with-data-exchange-api.html).
+2. Send a POST request to import product data.
+For instructions, see [Sending requests with Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/sending-requests-with-data-exchange-api.html).
-3. Send GET request to check if product is activated.
-For instructions, see [How to send request in Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/sending-requests-with-data-exchange-api.html).
+3. Send a GET request to check if the product is activated.
+For instructions, see [Sending requests with Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/sending-requests-with-data-exchange-api.html).

 {% endinfo_block %}